ABOUT THE OFFICE

 ABOUT OUR SYMBOLS

-One of the many things that Bermuda is famous for is its window blinds.
+One of the many things that Bermuda is famous for is its window shutters.
 These distinctive blinds are a wonderful metaphor for privacy: you can choose whether you want them to be open to the world or more closed depending on your comfort level or daily needs.

 As an iconic symbol of Bermuda and privacy, these blinds are the inspiration for the logo of the Office of the Privacy Commissioner.